websitegenii/gutenberg/docs/getting-started/create-block/finishing.md

 The [Sidebar tutorial](/docs/how-to-guides/sidebar-tutorial/plugin-sidebar-0.md) is a good resource on how to create a sidebar for your plugin.

 Nested blocks, a block that contains additional blocks, is a common pattern used by various blocks such as Columns, Cover, and Social Links.
-The **InnerBlocks component** enables this functionality, see the [Using InnerBlocks documentation](/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md).
+The **useInnerBlocksProps hook** enables this functionality, see the [Using Inner Blocks documentation](/docs/how-to-guides/block-tutorial/nested-blocks-inner-blocks.md).

 ## How did they do that